piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 - **Better Command Line and terminals with Cmder!**

-Yes, everyone loves their terminals, but using the default CMD prompt, Powershell or even the WSL Shell on Windows, is, _unpleasant_.
+Everyone loves their terminals, but using the default CMD prompt, Powershell or even the WSL Shell on Windows, is, _unpleasant_.

 <img src='https:/i.imgur.com/2CEXSY1.png' width='80%' alt='All The Shells are Mine.'>